kashregister/timetable-scraper-api/README.md

-# FRI timetable scraper for custom frontends
+# Timetable scraper for custom frontends

 This is a rust rewrite based on plojyon's project.